 What to look for

-Even though most lumps are not cancerous, if you find a lump in your breast or notice any of the following changes you should arrange to see your GP as soon as possible.
+Even though most lumps are not cancerous, if you find a lump in your breast or notice any of the following changes you should arrange to see your GP, or a GP doctor at New Victoria Hospital, as soon as possible.

 - Change in size of your breasts (after puberty is complete)

 - Dimpling or in-drawing of the skin (skin looks like texture of orange peel)

 - Lumpiness or thickening

 - A rash, often eczema-like, on the nipple or surrounding area